sheamunion/dbc-phase-0/week-4/nums-letters.md

 Read answer for Release 2, #3, above. #DRY

-###What are strings?
+###4.
+What are strings?
 Why and when would you use them?

 Strings are objects that contain characters like letters, digits, punctuation etc. Strings are different from numbers.
 The arithmetic we use on numbers (like integers or floats) does not work the same way on strings.
 For example, when we use the addition operator on two strings, it concatenates them--it does not 'add' them like it would two numbers.